Tone Checker guide

 Quick start

-3. Read the likely tone and the writing notes.
+5. Read the likely tone label and the writing notes.

 Best uses

-• Compare a casual draft with a more formal rewrite.
+• Compare a casual caption with a more formal rewrite.

-• Spot urgent or confusing wording in a short message.
+• Spot wording that may feel urgent, blunt, or unclear in a chat message.

 What this AI tool does

-The Tone Checker reviews how a message may feel to a reader.
-It helps you spot friendly, formal, urgent, or unclear wording before sending or publishing.
+The Tone Checker reviews how a short message may feel to a reader.
+It helps you spot friendly or helpful, formal or careful, urgent or direct, and unclear or mixed wording before you send an email, support reply, caption, or chat note.

 The important privacy idea is simple: your input runs in the browser tab.
 Access Free Tools does not need to receive the image or text for the tool to work.